Shaibah Air Base: Royal Air Force use

 It was established by the Royal Air Force in 1920 as RAF Station Shaibah, a small and primitive airfield in the desert with a harsh hot and humid climate.
 A 1930 treaty guaranteed British use till the mid-50s.
 The resident squadron was No. 84 Squadron RAF until 1940 when No. 244 Squadron RAF took over.
 It expanded during the Second World War.
 No 244 Sqn was involved in the Rashid Ali rebellion in 1941.
-Nos 37 and 70 Squadrons (Wellingtons) operated from Shaibah in support of RAF Habbaniya.
-On 24 April that year, 400 men of the King's Own Royal Regiment were "flown by No.31 Squadron [from India via] Shaibah to RAF Habbaniya to reinforce the armoured cars of No.1 RAF Armoured Car Company."
-RAF Shaibah was under the control of the RAF's Air Headquarters Iraq (see AHQ Iraq and Persia).
+Nos 37 and 70 Squadrons (Vickers Wellingtons) operated from Shaibah in support of RAF Habbaniya.
+On 24 April that year, 400 men of the King's Own Royal Regiment were "flown by No. 31 Squadron [from India via] Shaibah to RAF Habbaniya to reinforce the armoured cars of No. 1 RAF Armoured Car Company."
+RAF Shaibah was under the control of the RAF's Air Headquarters Iraq.

 At this time several units were located at Shaibah.
 They included: